psnarvaez/psnarvaez/README.md

 - 👋 Hi, I’m @psnarvaez
 - 👀 I’m interested in Health Data Science
-- 🌱 I’m currently learning the basics for Data Scientists including R Programming
+- 🌱 I’m currently learning R Programming, along with other data science fundamentals through JHU's Data Science in Coursera.
 - 💞️ I’m looking to collaborate on anything that'll get me the hang of all this, at this early stage really.
 - 📫 Send me an e-mail: patriciasamanthanarvaez@gmail.com